Sustainability

 We get more circular as property owners

 Building houses is a climate-intensive business.
 At least it can be.
 As property owners, we are now trying to find more circular processes to reduce our climate footprint.
-We are in the middle of a green transition where we are reducing the proportion of new construction and instead focusing on developing and optimising the existing portfolio.
+We are in the middle of a sustainable transition where we are reducing the proportion of new construction and instead focusing on developing and optimising the existing portfolio.